pankaj892/100DaysInCloud/Journey/004/Readme.md

 ## Prerequisite

 You need to know linux and its commands the basic ones would be just fine.
+Also having knowledge of a programming language and the basics like conditionals and condition checking statements is a plus it would help you to understand bash scripting easily.

 ## Cloud Research